 Pulled pork taquitos with chipotle ranch dipping sauce

 Blogger Iowa Girl Eats rolls corn tortillas around slow-cooker pulled pork and shredded cheese, then serves this festive Mexican appetizer with a smoky sauce for dipping.
 These are the secrets your restaurant menu won’t tell you.
 Try these brilliant kitchen hacks you’ll wish you knew sooner.

 Imagine drinking seasoned grilled shrimp into a frozen margarita.
 That’s essentially what you’re doing in this Taste of Home recipe, but believe us, the sweet-spicy combo tastes a lot better than it sounds.
 Here are more weird food combos people actually love.

 For those who need to brush up on their Spanish phrases, this recipe is for Mexican deviled eggs—and they really do have the devil’s heat in them.
 You can thank the jalapeños for that.
 These finger foods are perfect for any party.

 Grilled pepper poppers

 These zesty peppers from Eat.Drink.Smile blend three cheeses (goat, parm, and cream cheese) in a handy, edible jalapeño for a bite-sized Mexican appetizer.
 Scrape out most of the seeds if you aren’t a hot-and-spicy fan.
-These super easy recipes are almost as easy as boiling water.

 A spicier spin on pepper poppers, this Taste of Home recipe isn’t your typical deep-fried fair food.
 Once spicy food lovers try one, they won’t be able to get enough.